aawgit/onlineStore/README.md

 JWT_SECRET              = 'mydummysecret'
 ```

-_Note: If you deploy your app, your should only set the server variables to the environment but make sure before the build that your client `.env` is set properly._

-## Build

-> Development
+## Development

-- Run `npm run watch` from the **~/server/** directory and you ready to go!
+- Run `npm run watch` and you ready to go!
 This will take care of the building and server starting.
-You can modify both server and client code and
+You can modify both server and client code and get instant results.

-> Production (This assumes you have set up your environment on the provider)

-- Refer to the [Deploy](https://github.com/amatyas001/openshop#deploy) section
+### Deploy

+When you have configured your database and set the environmentals on the desired platform, simply push the codebase to the host and run the `npm start` process if required.
+Your app can be deployed on most of the cloud platforms _(tested only on Heroku)_.
+Additional description of this process is beyond the subject of this project.
+For configuring your host to run NodeJS applications refer to the given documentation by your provider.

 ### Scripts

-There are multiple scripts under each module, however some of them only helpers to shorten main scripts and not listed here.
-Usually you manage tasks from the **server directory**, but it's possible to run command only for the client.
-This is helpful when you want to test your client code or get the test coverage.

-#### Server

-> _Run from the `~/server/`directory_
+There are a lot of helper scipts in the `package.json` file but to run basic tasks you only need a few of them:

-- `npm run start` - Launches the server in production environment.
+- `npm run start` - Launches the application in production environment.
-- `npm run build` - Merges the client and server builds to prepare deployment.
+- `npm run build` - Builds the client and server with webpack into the project root.
-- `npm run watch` - Executes a **nodemon** instance and **reac-script** watcher.
-This allows you to change server and client code while both are watched and reloaded when change detected.
+- `npm run watch` - Runs both client and server in parellel watch mode
-- `npm run test` - Runs [Jest Framework](https://jestjs.io) in **watch** mode on the server.
-If you need configurations you can freely use `npx jest [options]` format as well.
+- `npm run test [:client | :server]` - Runs [Jest](https://jestjs.io) in **watch** mode.
-- `npm run coverage` - Runs [Jest Framework](https://jestjs.io) with **--coverage** flag on the server.
-Executes all tests and creates a report.

-**_Important!_** - Use the `deploy-master` branch for deployment, which contains the output of `npm run build`

-#### Client

-> _Run from the `~/client/`directory_

-- `npm run start` - Same as any other Create React App `npm start`
+- `npm run coverage: ~client | ~server` - Jest [Istanbul](https://istanbul.js.org/docs/tutorials/jest/) coverage reporter _(eg: `npm run coverage:server`)_.
-- `npm run build` - Create a production bundle from client module.
-- `npm run test` - Runs [Jest Framework](https://jestjs.io) in **watch** mode.
-- `npm run coverage` - Runs [Jest Framework](https://jestjs.io) with **--coverage** flag.
-Executes all tests and creates a report.

 ## Routing

 ### Client

-Application comes with `react-router-dom` which handles the internal routing. **Routes module** handles the changes and assigns module to routes.
+The application comes with `react-router-dom` **v5** which handles the internal routing. **Routes module** handles the changes and assigns module to routes.

 - Pushing a route to the router using the `<Link to="/new_route">` component.
 - Redirect pages by render the `<Redirect to="/redirect_route">` to redirect the component _(This is usually depends on component state and a conditional rendering in the `render()` method)_.